CemRoot/FlaskWebApp/README.md

   source FlaskWebApp/.venv/bin/activate
   ```
 - Same image appears repeatedly:
-  - The app now saves with unique filenames and appends a cache-busting query param.
+  - The app saves with unique filenames and appends a cache-busting query param.
 If needed, hard-refresh the page (Cmd+Shift+R).

+### Notebooks
+The `notebooks/` folder contains the Jupyter notebooks used during experimentation and thesis work.
+They are not required to run the Flask app but are included for reference and reproducibility.

 ### Academic Use
 If you reference this application in your thesis or publications, consider citing your model and training methodology (e.g., EfficientNet variant + attention) and include a short description of preprocessing and evaluation protocol.